handresen/mariagdkdoc/pages/coregdk/geolocation/core_geolocation_readers_samplecode.md

 ---
 title: Sample geolocation reader code
-keywords: geolocation
+keywords: geolocation, readers, example
-tags: [navigation]
+tags: [geolocation]
 sidebar: core_geolocation_sidebar
 permalink: core_geolocation_readers_samplecode.html
 summary: Sample code for creating geolocation readers.
 ---

-# Sample geoloc reader code

 To start you need to create a file containing a reader class for your location data.
 This class must implement the IPlaceNameDataInterfacer.